B2B healthTech start-up AllTrak Technologies digitizing supply chain in the diagnostics industry

 AllTrak's SaaS platform is powered by advanced technology, including real-time tracking, predictive analytics and machine learning.
 This enables the platform to optimize the logistics process and ensure the timely delivery of patient samples.
 The platform provides a range of services, including sample pick-up, transportation, tracking, and delivery and various analytical solutions to improve operational efficiency.

 AllTrak's platform is best-in-class and is already disrupting the Indian diagnostics industry.
-Diagnostic companies are seeing significant improvements in TAT and operational costs, leading to better patient outcomes.
+Diagnostic companies see significant improvements in TAT and operational costs, leading to better patient outcomes.

-"Working with AllTrak has been a game-changer for our operations," said Mr Jay Parekh, operations head of SRL Diagnostics.
-"Their platform has enabled us to optimize our sample transportation process and improve TAT, ultimately leading to better patient care.
-We're excited to continue working with AllTrak as we expand our services to more geographies across India."

 AllTrak's commitment to innovation and excellence is evident in its continued growth and expansion.
 With its cutting-edge technology and efficient solutions, AllTrak is poised to become the industry leader in healthcare logistics.